 Primary literature is research articles published in peer-reviewed journals.
 These articles will investigate rather specific empirical questions and contain data that supports or refutes them.
 The article will report the materials and methods that were used to generate the data, present the data in tables or graphs, and provide arguments for or against the question at hand.

 Secondary literature is an interpretation of primary sources.
-The audience for secondary literature is often the groups of scientists working in the field of study that it reviews.
+The audience for secondary literature is often the group of scientists working in the field of study that it reviews.
 Secondary sources do not report data they generate, but rely on information in the primary literature and summarize it.
-They contribute commentary by experts on the current subject and discuss evidence.
+Often, they will contribute commentary by experts on the current subject and discuss evidence.
 Most secondary literature is peer-reviewed and contains numerous citations to the primary literature.
 Examples of secondary literature include review articles, monographs, and in some cases, even books devoted to one topic.
 Non-peer-reviewed secondary literature includes editorials, opinion pieces, commentary, histories, or perspective papers.

 Secondary literature is also highly trustworthy but comes behind the primary literature.
 While experts write these articles, they did not carry out every experiment and thus are farther from the data.
 Personal viewpoints may hinder honest interpretation in areas of dispute, and they can sometimes advocate for only one side of controversies.

-Tertiary literature is a further distillation of secondary and primary sources and often has a wider audience that includes non-scientists.
-Tertiary literature usually does not give credit to any one particular author, but may highlight those who have made significant contributions to the field.
+Tertiary literature is a further distillation of secondary and primary sources and often has a broader audience that includes non-scientists.
+Tertiary literature usually does not give credit to any particular author, but may highlight those who have made significant contributions to the field.
 Often they will provide more generalized coverage and have a broader subject than secondary literature.
 Experts in the field of study still frequently write tertiary literature.
 Examples of tertiary literature include this book, textbooks, dictionaries, manuals, and Wikipedia.
 Yes, Wikipedia!
-This resource has grown up over the last decade and much of the information there can be trusted but should be scrutinized like any other information that you read.
+This resource has grown up over the last decade, and much of the information there can be trusted but should be scrutinized like any other information that you read.

 The popular press will often cover important scientific topics and attempt to inform the general public about them.
-They may refer to a specific primary research article, or to a few, but they do not have the long citation list of a secondary research article.
+They may refer to a specific primary research article or to a few, but they do not have the long citation list of a secondary research article.
 These articles are most often not written by experts.

-In the early days of the information superhighway (yeah that is what we old-timers used to call it) it was laborious to find information if you didn’t know where to look.
+In the early days of the information superhighway (yeah, that is what we old-timers used to call it), it was laborious to find information if you didn’t know where to look.
 Helpful individuals, very often working in academia and government, began posting long lists of excellent links on topics.
 These were valuable because they gave you maps and signposts to a subject you might be interested in, and a real human curated them.
 But curated lists have huge downsides.
-You were subject to the whims of that person and what peaked their interest.
+You were subject to the whims of that person and what piqued their interest.
 They also could not cover everything.
 Very rapidly, an obvious solution arose: search engines.
 It may surprise you, but scientists have been thinking about and working on search engines since just after World War II.
-Vannevar Bush published an article entitled As We May Think in The Atlantic Monthly in July 1945 where he laid down the first ideas on how human knowledge could be indexed and retrieved.
+Vannevar Bush published an article entitled As We May Think in The Atlantic Monthly in July 1945, where he laid down the first ideas on how human knowledge could be indexed and retrieved.
 I don’t have space to go through the long history of search engines, but their rise dramatically increased the ease of information retrieval.
-These engines work by sending out bots or spiders (little programs crawl the web and collect the text of web pages, sending it back to a central server).
+These engines work by sending out bots or spiders (little programs that crawl the web and collect the text of web pages, sending it back to a central server).
 The information on the web page is indexed and then ranked.
 How this ranking takes place determines where on a search results page the information appears.
 When you search, they first match what you ask for to various pages and then rank the pages based on a complicated algorithm.
 The specifics of this algorithm are secret (to prevent webmasters from gaming the system), but Google has a helpful set of pages describing what they deliver to you.
 Every search engine algorhytm does it differently, and that is part of their brand.
 Search engines evaluate the popularity of your page (how many other pages are linking to your page), how often your search terms appear on those pages, whether your pages has a good user experience, among many other factors.

 No matter what search engine you use, the results returned can be authored by anyone, and while search engines do their best to provide relevant data, they cannot discern the truth or quality of any page.
 If you are looking for a place that searches only information written by experts that is from peer-reviewed journals, several search engines cater to that subspecialty.
 The dominant service provider is the National Center for Biotechnology Information (NCBI) that is funded by the National Institutes of Health (NIH).
-The NIH is a part of the US Department of Health and Humans services and fund scientific research.
-As part of that mission they created the NCBI to facilitate the research process.
+The NIH is a part of the U.S. Department of Health and Humans Services and funds scientific research.
+As part of that mission, they created the NCBI to facilitate the research process.
 The search engines of journals (PubMed and PubMedCentral) are a subset of NCBI’s mission, but a particularly important one.
-They catalog, index, and provide a search interface for over 27 million citations in biomedical literature.
+NCBI catalogs, indexes, and provide a search interface for over 27 million citations in biomedical literature.
 If you want to find primary and secondary literature about any topic in biology or medicine, PubMed is a great place to look.
 Search engines from Google and Microsoft also have available search functions that only search through scholarly articles, Google Scholar and Microsoft Academic.
-Many of the articles found through these services are open access, meaning anyone can read them, but others are behind subscription walls.
+Many of the materials found through these services are open access, meaning anyone can read them, but others are behind subscription walls.
 Several organizations consolidate their collection of journals and make them available to the public for searching.
-I list a few of my favorites, but there are many more.
-Science Direct, Directory of Open Access Journals, Plos One, and Biomed Central.
+I list a few of my favorites, but there are many more: Science Direct, Directory of Open Access Journals, Plos One, and Biomed Central.
 All of these organizations sponsor open access journals that anyone can read for free.

 There are multiple ways to find information that interests you.
-When you want answers to a topic, pick one you like and use it!
-Before you had to trust authorities in positions of power, newscasters, doctors, scientists, and politicians who most often reached you through the news media and popular periodicals.
+When you want answers to a topic, pick the one you like and use it!
+Before, you had to trust authorities in positions of power, newscasters, doctors, scientists, and politicians who most often reached you through the news media and popular periodicals.
 Today, you can check the facts yourself, but how do you sift through the B.S. and find the kernels of truth?
 You have to discover for yourself what works, but here are a few suggestions.